 From the train, sit back and enjoy views of spectacular beaches, seaside towns, magnificent castles and the rugged mountains of North Wales.
 As you head towards the Menai Strait, the iconic Britannia Bridge comes into view, waiting to take the train over to the Isle of Anglesey.
 Watch out for fighter planes zooming overhead near RAF Valley - it's one of the UK's fast jet flying training schools and a Search and Rescue base.
 If you want more than just a train ride, read on for more tips about some of the different places you can visit.

 We have castles.
-Flint and Conwy castles are walkable from their respective railway stations - great for exploring as a family.
+Flint Castle and Castell Conwy are walkable from their respective railway stations - great for exploring as a family.
 Or you could build your own magnificent fortification on one of our sandy beaches.
 Family friendly Pensarn, Colwyn Bay and Penmaenmawr beaches are just over the tracks from their stations.

 Flint Castle